clogwyn55/nixos-config/README.md

 # nixos-config

 Not all modules have been thoroughly tested with each other.
-Notably the HTPC modules are currently not functional.
+The laptop and gaming modules should work fine, the server modules are a WIP.

 Apply configs from base folder with